dd2480-12/dd2480-contint/README.md

 We configure our Github repository:

 -   go to  `Settings >> Webhooks`, click on  `Add webhook`.
--   paste the forwarding URL (eg  `http://8929b010.ngrok.io`) in field  `Payload URL`) and send click on  `Add webhook`.
+-   paste the forwarding URL from ngrok (eg  `http://8929b010.ngrok.io`) in field  `Payload URL`) and send click on  `Add webhook`.
 In the simplest setting, nothing more is required.

 To test that everything works:
 - make a commit in branch Assessment